GMornat/NexusTools/README.md

 -A Nexus device

--A Windows PC computer
+-A Windows PC computer [ Linux/Mac in work :) ]

 -Android tools for Nexus witch could be installed with the Android SDK or here : http://bit.ly/toolsandroid They are non-open-source and distributed by Google Inc

--ClockworkMod recovery , non-open-source too , distributed by Koushik Dutta Download for your Nexus device here : http://clockworkmod.com/rommanager
+-A custom recovery (like CWM at http://clockworkmod.com/rommanager)

 -CyanogenMod , as a .zip file .
 Download it for your device here http://get.cm/

--Google Apps , as another .zip file .
+-Google Apps (optional) , as another .zip file .
 Download them at http://goo.im/gapps Select the right version corresponding to your CM version !

 Instructions for building